Stetson University Class of '67 - A Love Affair That's Lasted a Lifetime

 Six years later a former resident at the Honors House where Ron lived, Jay Mechling, found out which house we lived in.
 He gleefully informed us that he was sending us a present.
 When it arrived from California it was a painting of our house done by a Stetson art major both Ron and Jay knew who sat out in the backyard at the Honors House and looked across the street to that old yellow stucco home and committed its image to paper.
 That painting now resides in a prominent place in our living room.

 I went on to write two historic photographic books about Stetson and DeLand, donating my royalties to Stetson's environmental education center and DeLand's historical society.
-Ron became Chair of the Philosophy Department and our youngest daughter and her lovely family moved to DeLand.
-Then in 2010 our eldest daughter and her beautiful family moved back to Florida.
+Ron became Chair of the Philosophy Department and our youngest daughter, Erin, and husband Justin moved to DeLand.
+In 2006 she opened FloridaWild Veterinary Hospital behind my real estate office.
+Then in 2010 our firstborn, Amy, and family moved back to Florida.
 Life is good.